geophc/HollywoodSim/roadmap.md

 ---

 ## ⏳ PHASE 5: Strategic Depth
-**Status:** Upcoming
+**Status:** UpIn Progress

 **Focus:** Give players choices and influence over strategy.

 **Planned Systems:**
-- Present 2-3 scripts or actors each month for selection
+- Offer player 2–3 script or actor choices each month
+- Budget class and genre shown before production
+- Add script tags ("Sequel", "Oscar Bait", "Controversial")
-- Genre popularity trends and seasonal shifts
+- Genre popularity and seasonal trends that rise and fall
-- Actor loyalty/fatigue
+- Basic trend forecast each quarter to help plan ahead
-- Multiple production slots
+- Multiple production slots: player can manage more than one film at once
+- Allow the player to choose release dates (e.g., summer, awards season)
+- Allow player to delay or cancel productions (with penalties)
 ---

 ## ✨ PHASE 6: Narrative & Events